nicopret/resume/README.md

 ## Still to do

-There are no unit testing or end-to-end testing.
-I know, bad bad me, and I do feel terrible, but this was a quick application I did in my spare time over 2 days.
-So the testing is high priority on what must still be done.
+Unit testing is getting there, the code coverage is now just above 67%, should be 100% soon.

-I also want to render a word and pdf download automatically from the JSON file, I reckon this will be the next step, after that, unit testing and e2e testing.
+I also want to render a pdf download automatically from the JSON file, just working on the layout, want it to look a bit different from the word download.

 If you have want me to add anything more, please let me know :)